Semin-Cheon/Introduction/README.md

 # To visitors (2022.03.08 ~ 2023.08.22)
 Because of my duty of miltary service as Korean army, it would be hard to feed-back to your comments until 2023.08.22.
-Even if that so, it would be slow, but i will keep update my history as possible.
+Even if that so, it would be slow, but i will keep update my history as possible i can.

 # History: